Holography, cellulations and error correcting codes: The HaPPY Construction in higher dimensions

 Solving this set of relations results in $d_0=d_1=d_2=d_3=0$ and thus by the SW-theorem, the error configuration $\mathcal{E}_1$ is a detectable error configuration.
 Following this logic, one can repeat this analysis for the remaining possible error configurations.
 The result of this calculation is that there are three problematic error configurations: $\mathcal{E}_3, \mathcal{E}_8$ and $\mathcal{E}_{12}$.

 As in \cite{Gottesman:1997zz}, a quantum code with stabiliser $S$ will detect all errors $\mathcal{E}$ that are either in $S$ or anticommute with at least one element in $S$ (i.e. $\mathcal{E} \in S \cup (\mathcal{P}_n - N(S)))$.
-For each of the problematic error configurations, only one error operator in each does not anticommute with an element in $S$.
-These operators are $X_1 X_4, X_2 X_5$ and $X_3 X_6$; note, here the subscript refers to which qubit each operator acts upon.
-However, each of these operators is an element of the stabiliser.
-For example, \be G_1 G_4 = (X\otimes Z \otimes Z \otimes I \otimes Z \otimes Z)(I \otimes Z \otimes Z \otimes X \otimes Z \otimes Z) = X \otimes I \otimes I \otimes X \otimes I \otimes I = X_1 X_4. \ee Similarly, $G_2 G_5 = X_2 X_5$ and $G_3 G_6 = X_3 X_6$.
-Thus these error operators belong to the stabiliser of the code; $X_1 X_4, X_2 X_5, X_3 X_6 \in S$ so they have no impact on the encoded state.
-Thus all two-error configurations are either detectable or act trivially on the encoded state and Figure \ref{7graph} is a valid quantum error correcting code.
+For each of the problematic error configurations, three error operators exist that do not anticommute with at least one element in $S$, namely $X X$, $Y Z$ and $Z Y$.
+Consider the first set of these operators; $X_1 X_4, X_2 X_5$ and $X_3 X_6$, where the subscript refers to which qubit an operator acts upon.
+Each of these three operators is clearly an element of the stabiliser, as can be trivially read off from (\ref{newStabcorrection}).
+Since these error operators belong to the stabiliser of the code; $X_1 X_4, X_2 X_5, X_3 X_6 \in S$, they have no impact on the encoded state.
+However, the remaining six two-error operators, \be Y_1 Z_4, \quad Z_1 Y_4, \quad Y_2 Z_5, \quad Z_2 Y_5, \quad Y_3 Z_6, \quad Z_3 Y_6, \ee cannot be corrected for.
+Thus not all two-error configurations are either detectable or act trivially on the encoded state and so the graph state given in Figure \ref{7graph} is a quantum error correcting code with distance $d=2$, which we denote as $[[6,1,2]]_2$.
+Further evidence is provided by the Knill-Laflamme bound \cite{KnillLaflamme96} \be n \ge 2(d-1) + k, \ee which in this instance reduces to the statement that the code distance must satisfy $d\le 3$.

-Furthermore, the minimum distance of the code is three since $N(S) - S$ contains no elements of weight less than three.
-By the Knill-Laflamme bound \cite{KnillLaflamme96} \be n \ge 2(d-1) + k, \ee one immediately realises that the code distance $d\le 3$.
-Therefore, the distance of the graph code must be given by $d=3$ and the code can be denoted as a $[[6,1,3]]_2$ code.
 We also note that for any quantum stabiliser code with distance $d$ that if $S$ contains elements of weight less than $d$, then it is a degenerate code.
-Since $X_1 X_4 \in S$ is a weight-2 operator and $d=3$, the $[[6,1,3]]_2$ code presented here is indeed degenerate.
+Since the minimum weight operator in $S$ is a weight-2 operator (e.g. $X_1 X_4 \in S$) and $d=2$, the $[[6,1,2]]_2$ code presented here is non-degenerate.

 The next step is to tessellate the full spatial slices of AdS$_4$ in the form of the order-5 cubic honeycomb, tessellating cubes by associating labels to each face and consistently gluing together them together.
 Since our code is not AME, we need to be careful to ensure that the concatenation is consistent.
 In \cite{Harris2018Calderbank-Steane-ShorCodes}, the authors create a consistent construction of the $\{7,4\}$ tessellation of the spatial slice of AdS$_3$ using block-perfect tensors.
 Essentially the tessellation is constructed in levels, with the first level being some central heptagon, the second level being all adjacent heptagons to those in the first level and so on.
 We adapt this approach in the following construction of the concatenation of cells, so let us first describe how this works.